-The project is led by Stella Chan, an academic clinical psychologist, with a collaboration between Clinical Psychology (involving Dr Stella Chan and Dr Elaine Gray) and Psychiatry at the University of Edinburgh (involving Dr Heather Whalley, Dr Toni Clarke, and Prof Andrew McIntosh).
+The project is led by Stella Chan, an academic clinical psychologist, with a collaboration between Clinical Psychology (involving Dr Stella Chan and Dr Elaine Gray) and Psychiatry at the University of Edinburgh (involving Dr Heather Whalley and Dr Toni Clarke).
 The project is funded by the Wellcome Trust.
 Additional support has been received from the Centre for Cognitive Ageing and Cognitive Epidemiology to extend our protocol to include genetic analyses.

-We are working with young people aged 12 to 18 and assessing their mood (over three time points), psychological/cognitive factors (including thinking styles, emotional biases, and personality traits), physical/biological functions (including genetic factors (DNA methylation to measure epigenetic age), sleep quality (using actiwatches), and hair cortisol (the so-called stress hormone)), and social factors (including interpersonal relationships and social media use).
-NHS data linkage was sought to examine the predictivity of these measures over the longer term.
+Since June 2018, we have been working with young people aged 12 to 18 and assessing their mood, psychological/cognitive factors (including thinking styles, emotional biases, and personality traits), physical/biological factors (including genetic factors (DNA methylation to measure epigenetic age), sleep quality (using actiwatches), and hair cortisol (the so-called stress hormone)), and social/interpersonal factors (including interpersonal relationships and social media use).
 It is possible that these factors may help us explain health and mental health outcomes in the future, so we will also examine whether these factors can predict mood over time.

 Overview of project stages: